TL;DR

 - Pay for it personally: You pay the premium from your post-tax personal income (e.g., from dividends).
 There are no business tax implications.

-- Pay for it as a business expense: The company can pay the premium directly.
+- Pay for it as a business expense: The company may pay the premium directly.

 - For the Company: The premium is an allowable business expense, so it can be offset against the company's corporation tax bill.

 - For You (the Director): The policy is considered a 'benefit in kind'.
-This means you must declare it on a P11D form, and you will have to pay income tax on the value of the premium at your marginal rate (20%, 40%, or 45%).
+This means you should consider whether you may need to declare it on a P11D form, and you will have to pay income tax on the value of the premium at your marginal rate (20%, 40%, or 45%).
 The company will also have to pay Class 1A National Insurance contributions on the premium amount.

 Even with the personal tax liability, paying through the business is often the preferred route for contractors.